hippylib/hippylib/README.md

 and on [PETSc](http://www.mcs.anl.gov/petsc/) for scalable and efficient linear algebra operations and solvers.

-For building instructions, see the file [INSTALL.md](INSTALL.md).
-Copyright information and licensing restrictions can be found in the file [COPYRIGHT](COPYRIGHT).
+For building instructions, see the file `INSTALL.md`.
+Copyright information and licensing restrictions can be found in the file `COPYRIGHT`.

-The best starting point for new users interested in `hIPPYlib`'s features are the interactive tutorials in the [tutorial folder](tutorial).
+The best starting point for new users interested in `hIPPYlib`'s features are the interactive tutorials in the `tutorial folder`.

 Conceptually, `hIPPYlib` can be viewed as a toolbox that provides the building blocks for experimenting new ideas and developing scalable